yuxi-liu-wired/cheela/src/dragonsegg/interaction4.md

 "You," he ordered.
 "You are now commander of this troop.
 Take command and take this traitor into custody!"

 The squad leader hesitated.
-Then with the repressed violence of someone who has seen her whole clan-oriented life disrupted by Soother, who kept track of her eggs like a perverted Old One, she vibrated a harsh reply back through the crust, "I take orders from my commander, not from you&mdash;you clanless mother-lover!"
+Then with the repressed violence of someone who has seen her whole clan-oriented life disrupted by Soother, who kept track of her eggs like a perverted Old One, she vibrated a harsh reply back through the crust, "I take orders from my commander, not from you---you clanless mother-lover!"

 The vehemence of the reply startled Soother's-First.
 He looked through the mass of trooper eyes, looking for support, but found none.